What is Mobile-First Indexing?

 What is the best way to ensure my rankings are unaffected by mobile-first indexing?

 John Mueller says that things are generally the same speed as before.
-There may be some subtle differences in how easily content can be crawled, but otherwise the speed of indexing and de-indexing should be the same for sites pre and post mobile-first indexing.
+There may be some subtle differences in how easily content can be crawled, but otherwise, the speed of indexing and de-indexing should be the same for sites pre and post-mobile-first indexing.

 We would suggest you make sure the content you want to rank for is actually on the mobile site as well.
-Pay close attention to metadata, noindex, hreflang, structured data, redirects, etc. Making sure all these items are property addressed will ensure the safest possible transition.
+Pay close attention to metadata, noindex, hreflang, structured data, redirects, etc. Making sure all these items are properly addressed will ensure the safest possible transition.
 For more information, see Google’s Webmaster Central Blog here.

 Should I be worried about ads causing problems on my mobile site?